Explore Jobs

 1. What are the characteristics of a good work ethic?

-Some characteristics of a good work ethic include persistence and determination.
-Other characteristics include having a positive attitude, being punctual and showing up on time, and being professional.
+Key characteristics of a good work ethic include persistence, determination, a positive attitude, punctuality, and professionalism.

 2. What does it mean to have a good work ethic?